edwardfoofoo14/ALICE-keyboard-/README.md

 ## Cutting Instructions
 - Use the DXF files located in the dxf folder
-- Cut plates 1–10 from the 3 mm acrylic
+- Cut plates 1 to 10 from the 3 mm acrylic
 - Cut the main plate from the 2 mm acrylic

 ---

 ## Assembly Instructions
 1. Stack the numbered plates from bottom to top
-   - Plate 1 goes first, followed by plate 2, and so on
 2. On plate 2:
-   - Secure the daughterboard
+   - Secure the USB C breakout board
    - Add Poron gaskets to the protruding sections
-3. Place the keyboard plate on top with the PCB attached
+3. Place the keyboard plate on top with the PCB already attached (switches snapped into respective holes in the plate)
-4. Apply Poron gaskets again on the top surface
+4. Apply adhesive Poron gaskets again on the top surface
-5. Continue stacking plates 3–10
+5. Continue stacking plates 3 to 10
-6. Secure the entire assembly using the screws, ideally with the nuts on the bottom side
+6. Secure the entire assembly using the screws, ideally with the nuts on the bottom side.
+The screws should skewer through the whole width of the keyboard.

 ---

 ## Important Notes
-- Attach stabilisers and switches to the plate and PCB before assembly, as there is no direct mounting mechanism between them
-- Plates 2 and 10 include my personal designs
-  - You may replace these with your own or remove them entirely if desired
+An important thing to note would be to afix your stabilisers switches to the plate and PCB before assembly as there is nothing to join the pcb and plate together.
+Also for plate 2 and 10 there are my personal designs, you can add your own if you want or just make sure you remove it if you don't want my design.

 ---